shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-20-Spark-Logback-Example-Two.md

 **Step 3**

-Step 3 is optional if you are not working on a distributed environment.
-If have access to a local or cloud based cluster, you can add the words.csv to an accessible path to the user running the spark job on each node in your cluster.
+This step is optional if you are not working on a distributed environment.
+If have access to a local or cloud based DSE cluster, you can add the words.csv to an accessible path to the user running the job on each node in your cluster.
 For example,  home/username/data/words.csv.
 It is not necessary to have this file as you can just create your own file.csv and then just create a list of words with a random number of duplicates.

 **Step 4**

-Run the example using spark-submit.
+Run the example using dse spark-submit.
 Notice that the option --driver-java-options "-Dlogback.configurationFile=/pathtoyour/logback.xml" is no longer in the spark-submit command.
 This command is separated into multiple lines for formatting in this post and should be run as a single line in a terminal window.

 ```
 dse -u username -p password spark-submit